 Now that these identifiers are going away and addressing the right target groups programmatically is becoming increasingly harder, new industry solutions are called for.
 Thankfully, Apple’s move has sparked new innovation in the territory of ad tracking on mobile.
 Firstly, users can be targeted based on alternative authenticated IDs such as the Unified ID 2.0.
 To be able to use this solution, however, publishers need to ask users for their consent.

 Secondly, advertisers can take a fully privacy-compliant route, relieving publishers of the need to gather any consent from the users, and run campaigns on anonymized audiences.
 With the launch of ATOM, Anonymized Targeting on Mobile, we at Verve Group are offering the industry’s first anonymized and on-device audience targeting solution for mobile marketers.
 Hence, it is indeed possible to address users on mobile programmatically without the need for mobile identifiers.
-To learn more, you can visit our page and download a free eBook.

 As the mobile programmatic advertising landscape continues to evolve, it’s important to stay up-to-date and informed of the constant changes and advancements.
 We hope that with all of the misconceptions out there around advertising programmatically on mobile that you’re now armed and ready with the facts and counter-arguments.